 Add all the wine to the pan and turn up the heat and stir until it is reduced by ⅔.
 Then ladle by ladle stir in the hot vegetable stock until it is absorbed before adding the next.
 This will take around 10 – 15 minutes until the rice is cooked but with some bite.

 Meanwhile place the vegetable oil on to heat up, have a plate lined with kitchen roll and a slotted spoon ready.
 When the risotto is nearly cooked add 40g butter and half of the parmesan and most of the asparagus tips.
-Season to taste and turn off the heat and place a lid on the pan.
+Season to taste, turn off the heat, and place a lid on the pan.

 When the oil is hot enough carefully lower the eggs into the hot oil one at a time until the breadcrumbs are lightly golden, this takes around 2 minutes.
 Carefully remove the eggs with a slotted spoon and place on the plate lined with kitchen roll.

 Place a small frying pan on low heat and add the remaining 20g butter.
 Once melted add the asparagus tips and gently fry for 2 to 3 minutes until soft but still crunchy.

 To assemble the dish, spoon the risotto into serving dishes, half the deep fried eggs and carefully distribute over the risottos, top with the lightly buttered asparagus tips.
 Sprinkle over the remaining Parmesan and a grating of lemon zest.